BraviNoname/Bravi/Bravifanfic/th08/README.md

 Stage 6B :

-Noname tried to lure the protagonists, but they suddenly went the other direction, where the corridor is real.
-Noname told them they weren't supposed to go that way, but got defeated.
+Noname tried to lure the protagonists, but they noticed there was another corridor behind the one Noname took, this one leading where the corridor is real.
+He tried to stop them but failed.
 That other corridor was leading to the Station of Remembrance.
-There, Nonamé, introduced herself as a friend of Noname (who is not related by blood, totally not :3), she told them what he wants and this world is : it's a representation of Noname's spirit and thoughts, an exact copy of The World That Never Was, who can easily be mixed with the original world.
+There, Nonamé, introduced herself as a friend of Noname, she told them what he wants and this world is : it's a representation of Noname's spirit and thoughts, an exact copy of The World That Never Was, who can easily be mixed with the original world, but is only the back version of it.
 As this world is an illusion, it's as real as Gensokyo is, and thus can be linked to it and ignore the Hakurei Border without damaging it.
 Yukari remained doubtful about these statements and guess there's another reason, but she kept it silent.

 Ex Stage :